Hiranyaloka/mt-plugin-template-selector/README.md

 * BLANK - returns all types (default).

 ## Index Template Outfile (optional - requires Index type selection)
 When the Index type is active, this text field matches against the Index Template Outfile path/name (precisely as shown in the "Design::Themes" panel of your blog's dashboard).
 Allows only certain characters (see below).
-Supports any combination of percent '%' and '_' wildcards.
+Supports any combination of percent '%' (multiple character wildcard) and '_' (single character wildcard).
 For example:

 * '%.css' matches index style sheets.
 * 'archives/%' matches any index templates with outfiles written to your blog root archives directory.